joshuah/sol-redis-pool/README.md

 Additional events will be added.

 ### "error"
 This event is emitted when a Redis client emits an "error", connection error event.
 You still need to pay attention to the **err** passed to your callback when you issue an acquire.
+The error object contains an attribute named `cid` for tracking which client connection had an error.

 ### "reconnecting"
 The pool will emit reconnecting when trying to reconnect to the Redis server after losing the connection.
-Listeners are passed an object containing **delay** (in ms) and **attempt** (the attempt #) attributes.
+Listeners are passed an object containing **delay** (in ms), **attempt** (the attempt #), and **cid** attributes.

 ### "destroy"
 This event is emitted when a Redis client is closed by the connection pool.
-This is a good location to inspect your RedisPool stats using the `availableObjectsCount()` and `waitingClientsCount()` methods.
+The event will pass an **error** and **cid** value.

 ## Examples
 Examples are located in the examples/ folder in the repository.
 These examples will automatically close when done.
 If you change the *min* option for the pool the application will stay running forever.